 The exterior allows passengers to walk around the vessel, enjoying the views of the fjords.
 Approximately 80% of the exterior is open to passengers.
 The unique exterior design offers a front-row viewing space for all 400 passengers on board.

 The interior design aims to create a relaxing environment.
 Natural materials and toned-down colours were used in the vessel connecting it with nature.
 All furniture was custom-built for the vessel.

-The vessel will offer passenger accommodations on two decks.
-It will feature large panoramic windows, seating in different arrangements, a refined restaurant, and a large refreshment kiosk on the main deck.
+Future of the Fjords offers passenger accommodations on two decks.
+It features large panoramic windows, seating in different arrangements, a refined restaurant, and a large refreshment kiosk on the main deck.